 When funding was announced in 1993, the LMMI was officially launched and was attended by Island Montgomery fans and relatives, as well as by special guests from Ontario: Montgomery’s daughter-in-law, Mrs. Ruth Macdonald; Montgomery’s granddaughter, Kate Macdonald Butler; and renowned Montgomery scholars Dr. Elizabeth Waterston and Dr. Mary Rubio.

 For five years, the LMMI ran an English-language, Montgomery focused, immersion programs for Japanese women, and also provided ways for international fans and scholars to discuss Montgomery’s life and writing, such as the Kindred Spirits listserv.
 The success of the first international Montgomery symposium in 1994 led to a themed, biennial, international conference series.
-The twelfth conference, L.M.
-Montgomery and Gender Conference, was held in 2016.
+The 15th biennial conference of the L.M.
+Montgomery Institute, L.M.
+Montgomery and Re-vision, is planned for 2022.

 The LMMI conferences have inspired numerous collections of essays, individual books, and other artistic creations.

 The LMMI is managed by a UPEI faculty and staff committee, including ex-officio members and special (community/scholar) guests; every two years an outstanding Montgomery scholar is invited by the committee to select a conference theme and to oversee the academic integrity of the conference and a possible publication or project inspired by it.
-The LMMI reports to the UPEI Vice-President of Research, Robert Gilmour, who appoints the chair for a three-year term.
+The LMMI reports to the UPEI Vice-President Academic and Research who appoints the chair for a three-year term.
 Philip Smith is the current chair.

 The LMMI counts among its active Canadian celebrity supporters the Hon.
 Adrienne Clarkson, who was Canadian Patron while Governor General of Canada; and best-selling authors Jane Urquhart and Anne-Marie MacDonald; and Her Imperial Highness Princess Takamado of Japan, who has served as International Patron of the LMMI since 2004.